Photo by Kevin Grady/Harvard Radcliffe Institute

 Welcome!

-I recently completed my PhD in Political Science at Harvard University.
-I am currently a Fellow at the Harvard Radcliffe Institute for Advanced Study (2024-25).
+I completed my PhD in Political Science at Harvard University in May 2025.
+I am currently a Fellow at the Harvard Radcliffe Institute for Advanced Study (2024-25) and am a visiting scholar with the Refugee REACH Initiative at the Harvard Graduate School of Education.
 Beginning in July 2025, I will be a postdoctoral fellow at the King Center on Global Development at Stanford University.

 Education: